People

 Contact: mojohn23@mit.edu

-Mollie Johnson is an SM candidate in the Strategic Engineering Research Group within the Engineering Systems Laboratory, researching under Dr. Olivier de Weck.
-She obtained her BS in Aerospace Engineering from the Georgia Institute of Technology in 2023.
-Her experience with spacecraft operations has taken her from the Moon to Mars, where she did engineering operations for the Lunar Flashlight and science operations for the Curiosity rover.
-As a graduate student at MIT, she now focuses on space systems engineering and the development and applications of augmented/virtual reality for uses in aerospace education.
+Mollie Johnson is a PhD candidate in the Strategic Engineering Research Group within the Engineering Systems Laboratory, researching under Dr. Olivier de Weck.
+She obtained her MS from MIT and BS from Georgia Tech.
+Her experience with spacecraft operations has taken her from the Moon to Mars and beyond, as she was involved with the Lunar Flashlight, Curiosity rover, and Psyche missions.
+As a graduate student at MIT, she focuses on extended mission optimization and valuation using systems engineering and economic theories.

 Mich Lin (they/them)